 Parker Island Spring ( Hidden Spring )…

 The spring is an oval pool roughly 40′ in diameter and 3′ deep.
 The water was a bit murky but two vents were clearly visible, both with small fish.
-The spring is surrounded by thick vegetation to include palms, hardwoods and numerous Cardinal Flower in full bloom.
+The spring is surrounded by thick vegetation including palms, hardwoods, and numerous Cardinal Flower in full bloom.
 The hardwoods create a dense canopy above the spring pool.

 Banana Island, Buzzard Island…

 Continuing South from Parker Island is Banana Island.
-This island is crescent shaped with a cove on the south side.
-There are numerous small springs around this island that include Tarpon Hole #1 #2, King Spring and several spring complexes, referred as Banana Island Spring Complex North, East and West.
-At low tide we were able locate their positions, especially the West Complex.
+This island is crescent-shaped with a cove on the south side.
+There are numerous small springs around this island that include Tarpon Hole #1 #2, King Spring, and several spring complexes referred to as Banana Island Spring Complex North, East, and West.
+At low tide, we were able to locate their positions, especially the West Complex.

 Due to the numerous springs around Banana Island, it is a popular place for manatees.
 Large areas are sectioned off to protect them during manatee season.

 As we headed back North, Buzzard Island is to our left ( West ).
-As with most of the islands, it has beautiful palms and surrounded with Sawgrass.
-In this main channel is where numerous boats are anchored in the deeper water.
+As with most of the islands, it has beautiful palms and is surrounded by Sawgrass.
+This main channel is where numerous boats are anchored in the deeper water.
 We paddle back around Pete’s Pier and reach are original launch at Hunter Springs Park.
 It was a beautiful day and well worth going during the ‘off-season’ for manatees.
-We were able to enjoy the views and springs with minimal crowd and boats!
+We were able to enjoy the views and springs with minimal crowds and boats!

 Additional Resources…Guides, Maps & Info…